ray-project/ray/doc/source/ray-overview/installation.rst

 Windows Support
 ---------------

+Ray supports running on windows with the following caveats (only the first is ray-specific, the rest are true anywhere windows is used):

-Windows support is currently in beta, and multi-node Ray clusters are untested.
+* multi-node Ray clusters are untested.

+* Filenames are tricky on windows and there still may be a few places where ray assumes unix filenames rather than windows ones.
+This can be true in downstream packages as well.

+* Performance on windows is known to be slower since opening files on windows is considerably slower than on other operating systems.
+This can affect logging.

+* Windows does not have a copy-on-write forking model, so spinning up new processes can require more memory.

-Please submit any issues you encounter on
+Please submit any issues you encounter to
 `GitHub <https://github.com/ray-project/ray/issues/>`_.

 Installing Ray on Arch Linux